 Elevated IFP reduces the pressurized movement of fluid from the vessel into the tissue, one mechanism thought to prevent therapeutics from penetrating the tumor mass.4,7

-Solid Stress collapses blood vessels, preventing anticancer drugs from reaching malignant cells downstream.3
+Solid Stress can collapse blood vessels, preventing anticancer drugs from reaching malignant cells downstream.3

 - Tumors are made up of malignant cells, stromal cells, and blood/lymph vessels, all embedded in fibrous material known as the extracellular matrix (ECM).8